|

 On January, 8, 1687 when he was just 55 years

-of age Lulli was conducting a Te Deum (an early Christian
+of age Lulli was conducting a Te Deum ( An early Christian

 hymn of praise) in Paris to celebrate the king's recovery